goetz-markgraf/gamma-library/LEARN_GAMMA.md

 ## record types

-Apart from lists _Gamma_ can create `record`-Types that match a value to a property name.
+Apart from lists _gamma_ can create `record`-Types that match a value to a property name.

 ```
   # create a record with the 'record'-function